OneDrive/onedrive-api-docs/docs/rest-api/api/inferenceclassification_post_overrides.md

 # Create inferenceClassificationOverride

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Create an override for a sender identified by an SMTP address.
+Create a [Focused Inbox](../resources/manage_focused_inbox.md) override for a sender identified by an SMTP address.
 Future messages from that SMTP address will be consistently classified as specified in the override.

 **Note**